Allynixtor/comp1511-23T3-revision-session/problems/sort_the_trio/main.md

 ## NOTE

 - You do not have to read input from stdin, and pass it into an array.
-This has been done for you in `main.c`.
+This has been done for you in `test_sort_the_trio.c`.
 - You are only required to implement the function `sort` in `sort_the_trio.c`, which is given an array of 0's, 1's, or 2's, read from stdin.

 ## CSE Autotest